vestalux/sljekyll/schools/curriculum-support/index.md

 sidebar: schools
 breadcrumb: schools
 ---

+## We offer topic boxes, school library collections, classroom collections, artefacts and books to meet special requests

-* <strong>Curriculum topic loans</strong> of up to 20 books to support the teaching of curriculum topics throughout the term for primary schools, or up to 20 resources for KS3 on a termly basis.
+* <strong>Topic box loans</strong>: 20 books to support the teaching of curriculum topics throughout the term for primary schools, or 20 resources for KS3 on a termly basis.
-* <strong>Reading for pleasure loans</strong>: Loans of up to 35 fiction and non-fiction books/resources per class to support reading for pleasure.
+* <strong>Classroom collections</strong>: 30 fiction and non-fiction books/resources per class to support reading for pleasure.
 Large print and dual language available.
-One story sack per card available for EYFS.
 * <strong>Artefact service</strong>: up to 8 related/themed artefacts to support curriculum topics.
-Each box has a half-termly loan period.
-These are particularly useful for any multicultural work.
-[See a list of all our artefact loans.](/schools/curriculum-support/artefact-box-list/)
+Each box has a termly loan period.
+These are particularly useful for any multicultural work. <strong>The artefacts collection is currently being updated.
+Please see the [costs page](/schools/costs/) or email maxine.williams@suffolklibraries.co.uk for more information.</strong>
 * <strong>Books to meet special requests</strong>: Dual and foreign language books for EAL learners, and large print books.
-* <strong>Story sacks</strong> are available to borrow for EYFS.
-* <strong>Guided reader sets</strong>: 6 copies of a book to support reading development inside the classroom.
-* <strong>Group reading sets</strong>: 6 copies of a wider range of books available for loan.
-Allow you to share a book with a group of children in a reading group or book club.
+* <strong>Group reading sets</strong>: each set contains 6 copies of a book to support reading development.
+Each set is a termly loan.
-* Specialist <strong>Sixth Form service</strong> to support KS5:
-	* Library class card for Sixth Form (KS5) to support work in the classroom.
-	* Group reader sets of up to 6 books per set for KS5 courses.

 [Contact the LBRTS team for more info →](/schools/contact/)